Computer Programming Degree Career Outcomes: Jobs, Salaries & Growth

 The transition from mid-level to senior developer usually takes 4-6 years total experience, though exceptional performers may advance faster.
 Senior developers can then choose between technical leadership (staff engineer, principal engineer) or management tracks (team lead, engineering manager, director).

-Continuous learning is essential for programming career advancement.
+Continuous learning matters for programming career advancement.
 The technology landscape evolves rapidly, requiring ongoing skill development.
-Successful programmers typically spend 5-10 hours per week learning new technologies, frameworks, or improving existing skills through online courses, conferences, and personal projects.
+Successful programmers spend 5-10 hours per week learning new technologies, frameworks, or improving existing skills through online courses, conferences, and personal projects.

 5-7